EasyGraphQL/easygraphql/src/docs/004-easygraphql-mock/002-usage.md

   + **Note**: In order to use multiples schema files, the queries and mutations must be extended.
 + The second argument is optional and it is going to be your custom schema, in case you want to pass it.

+*In case you have a custom scalar, set it on the second argument, if it's not set it will be {}*

 ### One schema file
 ```js